 - 9.20 The calculation of price indices at the upper level of the CPI is accomplished using the Lowe price index formula.
 To estimate any particular aggregate index, a weighted average of its component elementary price indices is calculated.
 There are two possible sources of error in this calculation, both of which relate to the basket weights used in the aggregation.
 The first refers to errors that could be present in the expenditure estimates used as weights.
-The second is substitution bias which stems from the use of the Lowe formula at the upper level. - 9.21 The Survey of Household Spending (SHS) and additional data sources used to derive the CPI basket weights are all subject to both sampling and non-sampling error.
+The second is substitution bias which stems from the use of the Lowe formula at the upper level. - 9.21 The Survey of Household Spending (SHS), the Canadian System of National Accounts' (CSNA) estimates of Household Final Consumption Expenditures (HFCE) and additional data sources used to derive the CPI basket weights are all subject to both sampling and non-sampling error.
 Statistical errors in the CPI basket weights can have an important effect on measured price change for aggregate price indices in the short run.
-However, empirical studies suggest variations in the basket weights are unlikely to have a big impact on the calculation of the All-items CPI over longer periods of time. - 9.22 The other potential source of error with respect to the basket weights is referred to as upper-level substitution bias.
+However, empirical studies suggest variations in the basket weights are unlikely to have a big impact on the calculation of the all-items CPI over longer periods of time. - 9.22 The other potential source of error with respect to the basket weights is referred to as upper-level substitution bias.
 This bias arises because of the use of the Lowe formula, which is an asymmetrically weighted fixed-basket price index.
 Because the weights are obtained from a year that precedes the price reference period, the expenditures are not likely to be fully representative of consumer spending patterns in the price observation periods.
 This is because consumers tend to adjust their spending habits in response to changes in relative prices, buying more of the products whose prices have fallen or risen less rapidly, while reducing their purchases of products whose prices have increased the most.
 In other words, they substitute towards relatively cheaper products from relatively more expensive ones.
-The asymmetrically weighted fixed-basket formula of the CPI does not account for these types of changes in consumer spending until a basket update is performed. - 9.23 Unlike the Lowe formula, there are five known symmetrically weighted price index formulae 116 which are theoretically free from upper level substitution bias.
-These index formulae use expenditures from both the price reference period 0 and the price observation period t and therefore account for product substitutions that consumers may make.
-In this regard they are representative of consumer spending for the periods in which price change is being calculated. - 9.24 While it would be preferable to calculate the CPI using a symmetrically weighted price index formula, current period expenditure weights are not available to support a timely production of the CPI.
-The non-revision policy 117 of the CPI also does not facilitate the use of forecasted current period expenditures in the calculation of the official CPI. - 9.25 While maintaining the use of the Lowe formula, steps are taken to reduce the upper level substitution bias by updating the expenditure weights frequently and implementing them with minimal time lag.
-Statistics Canada took a major step forward in this regard when it switched from a four-year basket update cycle to a two-year cycle and implemented the 2011 basket with the release of the February 2013 CPI.
-In addition, the lag with which the new basket was implemented was reduced from 18 months to 15 months. - 9.26 Upper-level substitution bias in the CPI can be estimated "after the fact" for past periods by comparing the results of the official CPI calculated with the Lowe formula to those calculated using one of the five symmetrically weighted indices, once the expenditures data become available.
-119
+The asymmetrically weighted fixed-basket formula of the CPI does not account for these types of changes in consumer spending until a basket update is performed.

-^{114.} The Consumer Price Index basket weights are discussed in Chapter 8.
+111. The CPI basket weights are discussed in Chapter 8

-^{115.} Chiru (2005).
+112. Chiru (2005).